kambleaa007/AshITech/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+:writing_hand: What things you need to install the software and how to install them

 node [![NPM Version](https://img.shields.io/npm/v/npm.svg?style=flat)]()